Manquia/Distillery/Memory.md

 # Incomplete

 #4/5
-@Runtime code modification - Ask Michael for example languages where this is used.
+@Runtime code modification.
+I might not include this since CPUs aren't performant on this type of operation.
 @Runtime Inheritance (class/Object bundle, Java Script)
-@General Solution for Language binding - Ask Michael
+@General Solution for Language binding